common-fate/docs-archive/docs/approvals/sso/azure.md

 # Azure AD

 :::info
-Granted user and group sync requires some credentials to be configured in your identity provider account.
-Granted uses 2LO authentication to read users and groups from your directory and sync them to an internal database every 5 minutes.
+Granted Approvals user and group sync requires some credentials to be configured in your identity provider account.
+Granted Approvals uses 2LO authentication to read users and groups from your directory and sync them to an internal database every 5 minutes.
 :::

 ## Azure AD setup

 ### Creating Access Tokens in Azure

-To set up Azure to sync users and groups with Granted we will need to create an access token to communicate with Azure's Graph API.
+To set up Azure to sync users and groups with Granted Approvals we will need to create an access token to communicate with Azure's Graph API.

 Sign in to your Azure portal as a user with [administrator privileges (opens new window)](https://portal.azure.com).

 In the Console, search or select **App Registrations** from the list of resources on Azure and then select the **New registration** to make a new App.
 ![](/img/sso/azure/app-registrations.png)

 Name the app 'Granted Directory Sync', Accounts in this organizational directory only (single tenant) for **Supported account types** and then click **Register**.